-London's busy-ness is exhilarating - until it's not.
-And then you need a break.
 A visit to Kew Gardens is the perfect way to combine London sightseeing with a literal 'breath of fresh air'.
 A whopping 121 hectares of space makes it one of the largest botanical gardens in the world!
-It features an orangery, a 10-story pagoda, a mosque, a unique treetop walkway 18 meters above the ground, and more.
-Visit, explore and relax- it's a walk in the park!
+See orangery, a 10-story pagoda, a mosque, the cool Temperate Gardens, a unique treetop walkway 18 meters above the ground, and more.

-Founded in 1840, Kew Gardens has over 30,000 different kinds of plants.
-Making it an open-air museum of herbs, plants, and trees.
+Founded in 1840, Kew Gardens boasts over 30,000 different kinds of plants and is more like a green outdoor museum.

-- Access to Kew Gardens, including art galleries (Marianne North & Shirley Sherwood), Kew Palace, greenhouses and the Treetop Walkway
+- Access to the art galleries (Marianne North & Shirley Sherwood), Kew Palace, greenhouses and the Treetop Walkway

 - Free guided walking tours at least twice a day.
 Ask onsite for more information, because times can vary

 - Map and guide to the highlights of the season

 - Hop-on hop-off land train with driver commentary